Report damaged road structures, furniture or street signs

 - cycle sign damaged or missing

-Green/Grey communication boxes are not the responsibility of NCC.
-These will be owned by Virgin Media or BT Openreach and damage should be reported direct to these companies via their websites.
+Green/grey communication boxes are owned by Virgin Media or BT Openreach not the Council.
+Damage to these boxes should be reported directly to these companies via their websites.

 If your issue is an emergency please contact our Customer Service Centre on 0300 500 80 80.